Skip to main content

 MetaRay-Ban MetaMeta AI multimodalGlobal (India launch April 2025)

-The use cases that are gaining traction are not the futuristic ones that tech demos emphasise.
-They are mundane, practical tasks that become easier when your hands are free and your eyes are on the world rather than a phone screen.
+The use cases gaining traction aren't the futuristic ones that tech demos emphasise.
+They're mundane, practical tasks that become easier when your hands are free and your eyes are on the world rather than a phone screen.

 • Real-time translation overlays during conversations, particularly useful in multilingual Asian cities like Singapore, Hong Kong, and Tokyo